 Sarah is a member of the Chevra Kadisha (Holy Fellowship)—women who perform the holy ritual of preparing a body for burial, midwifing the soul of the deceased from this world to the next.
 Additionally, she volunteers with Interfaith Works, an organization supporting the homeless, and works to eradicate racism.

-Sarah’s memoir, A Daughter’s Kaddish: My Year of Grief, Devotion, and Healing will be published by Wonderwell Press in September 2022.
+Sarah’s memoir, A Daughter’s Kaddish: My Year of Grief, Devotion, and Healing was published by Wonderwell Press in September 2022.
 Her story follows her 11-month journey to honor her father’s soul.
 In doing so, she broke with Jewish tradition to persevere through an unfamiliar world of prayer, incorporating new religious and spiritual practices into her already hectic twenty-first-century life, and ultimately discovering how the path of faith can lead to true healing.

 Sarah recently retraced her father’s footsteps through the frontlines of World War II Germany and is at work on her next book, In My Father’s Footsteps.